Wahpeton Water Tower

-ISG designed a new water tower to increase the City of Wahpeton's water supply capacity during the summer months while simultaneously meeting chlorine contact time (CT) during high demand.
-Mixing and recirculation was also evaluated/designed to control the formation of disinfection by-products (DBPs) within the increased volume of the new water tower.
+ISG designed a new water tower to increase the City of Wahpeton's (the City’s) water supply capacity during peak summer months, while simultaneously meeting chlorine contact time (CT).
+Mixing and recirculation was also evaluated and designed to control the formation of disinfection by-products (DBPs) within the increased volume of the new water tower.

-Located near popular West Lake Okoboji, the City struggled to provide consistent water service to its community during the summer months, due largely in part to the municipal water tower’s limited holding capacity of 50,000 gallons.
-Rather than supplementing water use from another community, the City decided to increase its water storage capacity, capitalizing on its proximity to Iowa’s second largest fresh water source and its own treatment plant.
+Located on the popular West Lake Okoboji, the City struggled to provide consistent water service to its community during the summer months, due in large part to their water tower’s limited holding capacity of 50,000 gallons.
+Rather than continuing to supplement water use from a nearby community, the City decided to increase its water storage capacity, capitalizing on its proximity to Iowa’s second largest fresh water source and its own treatment plant.